Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Numerical setup

 \subsection{Numerical Robustness and Convergence}

 We experimented with varying several numerical parameters to ensure that our simulations are insensitive to these choices.
 To test convergence of our results (see \S\ref{sect:num_convergence}), for $\mathcal{M}=6,9,12$ we tried doubling and halving the resolution.
 For a given value of Mach number $\M$ our fiducial resolution is typically chosen so as to keep the radial grid scale relative to the disk scale height $\delta r/h$ roughly constant, with $3\%\lesssim\delta r/h\lesssim6\%$.
-For $\mathcal{M}=9$ we also tried varying the aspect ratio of the grid cells $N_r/N_\phi=7/8$ and $2$ and found no noticeable differences with the fiducial choice of $N_r/N_\phi=1$.
+For $\mathcal{M}=9$ we also tried varying the aspect ratio of the grid cells $N_r/N_\varphi=7/8$ and $2$ and found no noticeable differences with the fiducial choice of $N_r/N_\varphi=1$.

 The numerical parameter that impacts our results most is the inner radial extent of the simulation, $r_{\rm min}$.
-As long as $r_{\rm min}$ is such that $\Sigma\left(r_{\rm min}\right)/\Sigma\left(R_\star\right)\approx 10^{7\pm 1}$, we found that there are no substantial differences in the results or runs with different $r_{\rm min}$.
-However, at density contrasts $\gtrsim 10^8$ tiny numeric fluctuations near $r_{\rm min}$ (likely caused by disagreement between analytic and numerical hydrostatic equilibrium) would get amplified by the density contrast and become the dominant source of waves in the simulation, resulting in large radial oscillations of the star.
+As long as $r_{\rm min}$ is such that $\Sigma\left(r_{\rm min}\right)/\Sigma\left(R_\star\right)\approx 10^{7\pm 1}$, we found that there are no substantial differences in the results of runs with different $r_{\rm min}$.
+However, at density contrasts $\gtrsim 10^8$ tiny numeric fluctuations near $r_{\rm min}$ (likely caused by disagreement between analytic and numerical hydrostatic equilibrium) get amplified by the density contrast, resulting in large amplitude radial oscillations of the star.
 On the other hand, below density contrasts of $\sim 10^5$ (at $r_{\rm min}$) the acoustic waves generated in the BL and traveling into the star get prematurely truncated by the edge of the simulation domain.